 Read more about Blankets for Babies Night at the Elks in 2015, 2016, and 2017.

-The 5th Annual Blankets for Babies Day on February 2, 2017 was a great day of fellowship and fun.
-The day was made even more special with this years outstanding crew of 63 student and 88 adult helpers!
+was a great day of fellowship and fun!
+The day was made even more special with this years outstanding crew of students and adult helpers who braved the rainy, yucky weather.

 Did you know that some pieces of fleece left over after Blankets for Babies were used by Brayton Elementarys Student Council to make blankets for Project Linus?
 Our Blankets for Babies chair Theresa Sweeney and Braytons Ms. Senko helped students at Brayton make four blankets to send to Project Linus, a non-profit that provides homemade blankets to children in need.
 Project Linus blankets are lovingly made by adults and children from all walks of life and many different sources.